 As discussed in the Appendix on Historical and Projected Information Methodology, the financial information reflects the consolidated results of 100% of TBS, EPE, GasMat, GasBol, Cuiabá II and Cuiabá III, as well as the economic benefits of SCG’s gas supply contract with TBS.
 As a result of this consolidation, intercompany transactions such as the sale of firm transportation capacity by GasMat and Gas Bol to TBS, as well as the gas supply arrangements of SCG and TBS and TBS and EPE have been eliminated.
-In order to facilitate the appropriate allocation of value by corporate entity, ESA will be available to discuss the disaggregated results of each entity during the Data Room.
+In order to facilitate the appropriate allocation of value by corporate entity, ESA will be available to discuss the desegregated results of each entity during the Data Room.

 Historical Results